sherlynnw/sherlynnw.github.io/index.md

 Prior to tech, Sher Lynn had past experiences in pro-bono construction management in Sabah, Malaysian Borneo, civil engineering consultancy, graphic/web design  and event-planning.

-Click on the links above to view details of my past projects.
+Click on the links above to view details of her past projects.

 * * *